smogon/pokemon-showdown/SIM_EVENTS.md

 events propagate, while single events don't*.

 The typical usage of an event is through `onEvent` handlers on effects which target the so-called *event target*.
-For example, the *Item single event* `Primal` is run on a Pokémon, and will invoke the `onPrimal` event handler of the held item —if there is one.
-As for global events run on a Pokémon, they will call the associated event handlers according to the [event propagation](#event-propagation) mechanism, which shall be described later.
+For example, the *Item single event* `Primal` is run on a Pok&‌eacute;mon, and will invoke the `onPrimal` event handler of the held item —if there is one.
+As for global events run on a Pok&‌eacute;mon, they will call the associated event handlers according to the [event propagation](#event-propagation) mechanism, which shall be described later.

 ### Event input

-Pokémon Showdown event handlers have widely different event signatures.
+Pok&‌eacute;mon Showdown event handlers have widely different event signatures.
 However, for the event system there are only two major differing signatures, which are the following.

 ```js